mcv-m6-video/mcv-m4-2017-team6/README.md

 In order to achive our goals we need to use different techniques such as back substraction, mathematical morphology, video compensation and object tracking.

 ### Background Substraction
-The background substraction is used to segment the cars.
+The background substraction is used to segment the moving objects.
 We have used a single gaussian adaptative approach in order to model the background.
 The method has two parameters: alpha, which controls the tolerance of the system, and rho, which provides memory to the model for variable background scenarions.
+More details on the experiments that we carried out in order to determine the best value of alpha and rho are shown in the *Project Slides* in the Resources section.

 (foto segmentation)